Where to Take Visitors in Brisbane | Things to do with Tourists!

-These Brisbane attractions will ensure your overseas visitors see the very best of Brisbane things to do:
+Organised into distinct sections, these Brisbane tourist attractions will ensure your overseas visitors see the very best of Brisbane things to do:

 Brisbane’s Cultural Precinct

 Brisbane’s Cultural Precinct at South Bank is alive with fun, interactive, family-friendly entertainment.
-There’s a lot to discover at the art galleries, the Queensland Museum, State Library, and Science Centre, and with matinee and evening entertainment at the Queensland Performing Arts Centre there’s plenty to fill not just one day, but several!
+There’s a lot to discover at the art galleries, the Queensland Museum, State Library, and Science Centre.
+Don’t forget matinee and evening entertainment at the Queensland Performing Arts Centre.
+There’s plenty to fill not just one day, but several!
 Set amid the beautiful riverside parklands, we guarantee the Cultural Precinct is a place you won’t want to miss!

 GOMA, Brisbane’s Gallery of Modern Art, is a place of wonder for families of all ages, located in the Cultural Precinct of Brisbane’s beautiful South Bank parklands.